- Participate and observe Mani Rimdu Festival at Thyangboche Monastery

 You will have to trek to Everest region to participate in the unique Mani Rimdu Festival in Thyangboche Monastery.
 Aside from the Festival, you will also be trekking to Kalapathar (5643m), which offers a fantastic panorama of Everest, Makalu, Cho Oyu, Lhotse, Nuptse, Thamserku etc.

 Mani Rimdu Festival is the biggest festival celebrated by Sherpa community in Everest region.
 Every year the festival takes place at the famous Thyangboche Monastery in Thyangboche in Khumbu Valley.

 The festival is a celebration of the initiation of Buddhism in Tibet by Guru Rimpoche.
-The festival actually runs for a full 5 days during which lamas are involved in rigorous 24 hour puja ceremony, showever it is open for public for only 3 days.
+The festival actually runs for a full 5 days during which lamas are involved in rigorous 24-hour puja ceremony, however, it is open for public for only 3 days.

 The first few days monks devote time to drawing a huge mandala on the premises of Thyangboche Monastery.
 The mandala is made using colored sand pebbles consisting multilevel layer of decoration, each carrying a symbolic and spiritual connotation of Buddhist teaching.
-Mandala is created to invoke the God of Compassion that will eventually radiates to the whole word ensuring long life, peace and good fortune.
+Mandala is created to invoke the God of Compassion that will eventually radiate to the whole word ensuring long life, peace, and good fortune.

 The festival dates vary from year to year, but it is usually observed in the month of October or November.
 Mani Rimdu Festival 2017 is on 4-6 November.